 “see, that was Republicans fault!
 No matter how bad Obama was, Bush was worse!”

 Not really.
-I have been approached with that argument probably a hundred times.
-I’ve asked many people this simple question:
+I have been approached with that argument dozens of times.
+I’ve asked many people a simple question:

 “What did Bush do that led to the recession?”